 If a group is gathered to disperse the ashes, ensure everyone is together grouped perpendicular to the wind.

 Expect some of the cremains to fall as lumps, or a ‘clot’, of cremated ash

-It is common for some particles to bind together in the cremation container, which means that not all the ash will disperse as powder.
+As mentioned above, it is common for some particles to bind together in the cremation container, which means that not all the ash will disperse as powder.
 Do not be surprised if some larger particles and lumps of ash fall to the ground as you attempt to disperse.
 Consider using the tips given above to gently release cremated remains that seem stuck together.

 Only use organic material for any scattering memorial tribute

 For example, some people like to scatter flower petals as they release the ashes or even small handwritten goodbye notes on paper or tissue.
 Anything that poses no harm to the environment and will naturally decompose is safe and acceptable.

 Be respectful of other people’s feelings about ash-scattering

 Different folks have differing feelings about scattering ashes.
 Not everyone is comfortable with it.
 Although the Catholic Church has now accepted cremation, they still mandate against ash-scattering, and that cremated remains should be interred in ‘sacred ground’.

-So, be discreet if in a public area, and/or choose a time to scatter when not so many people are around.
+So, be discreet in a public area, and/or choose a time to scatter when not many people are around.
 If on a beach, or in a public park, find some distance from the beaten path!